Automatic Debiased Machine Learning for Covariate Shifts: The method and theory

-This plug-in estimator of the parameter of interest is known to suffer from bias resulting from regularization and/or model selection in $\hat{\gamma}$, as discussed in \citet{Chernozukov2018}.
-We will now describe an alternative, debiased estimator that reduces the bias in $\tilde{\theta}$ that comes from $\hat{\gamma}.$
+This estimator is known to suffer from bias resulting from regularization and model selection in $\hat{\gamma}$, as discussed in detail, e.g., in \citet{Chernozukov2018}.
+This motivates a debiased approach to eliminate or reduce the bias in $\tilde{\theta}$ arising from $\hat{\gamma}$.

-The debiased estimator is obtained by using the training data to form a bias correction for the plug-in estimator.
-The bias correction is based on a function of the training data given by
+The debiased estimator is obtained by adding an estimate of the debiasing term, depending on the training data:

-where $\alpha(X)$ is a function that helps lower bias.
-We will assume that there is some some true, unknown debiasing function $\alpha_{0}(X)$ with finite second moment such that